lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 lt_initdb

-initializes the database cluster's default
+initializes the database instance's default

 locale and character set encoding.
 The character set encoding,